liewsanmin/liewsanmin.github.io/_posts/2022-12-12-how-to-avoid-rww-error.md

 However, if you write the application to RAM instead, you can avoid this issue.
 The application can read and write data from the RAM freely, without the risk of an RWW error occurring.
 When the application needs to access or modify data on the flash chip, it can first read the data from the flash chip into the RAM, modify the data in the RAM, and then write the modified data back to the flash chip.
 This way, the application can access and modify the data on the flash chip safely, without the risk of an RWW error occurring.

 To write an application to RAM, you will need to create an array or buffer in memory to hold the application data, and then use a file input stream to read the data from the application file into the array or buffer.
-Here are some examples of how this might be done in C++:
+Here are some examples of how this might be done:

-    ```C++:
+    ```:
     #include <array>
     #include <fstream>